Yoast/wordpress-seo/readme.txt

 Release date: 2024-02-06

+Yoast SEO 22.0 is out today.
+This release comes with many behind-the-scenes improvements and general enhancements.
+Find out more about what's new in Yoast SEO 22.0 in [our release post](https://yoa.st/release-6-2-24)!

 #### Bugfixes

 * Fixes a bug where the `get_head` REST route would return a `rest_invalid_param` if the URL contains a multiple words search string.
 Props to @lucymtc.